SteveMcNeill/QB64-Phoenix-Edition-Toolbox/Documentation/Toolbox Description.md

     INCLUDE_BORDERWIDTH: Enables the Function BorderWidth which is used to return the width of the programs borders to us.
     INCLUDE_CHECKDAYFORMAT:  Enables the Function MakeDate which takes a string and determines if it's in a proper MM-DD-YYYY format.
     INCLUDE_CIRCLEFILL:  Enables the Sub CircleFill which generates a circle filled in the specified color.
-    INCLUDE_CONVERT_BASE64:  Enables the Functions To64$ and From64$, which can be used to convert back and forth from base-256 (ASCII) strings to base-64 strings.
-    INCLUDE_CONVERT_OFFSET: Enables the Function ConvertOffset which is used to convert offsets to either LONG or INTEGER64 values as appropiate.
     INCLUDE_CONVERT_TO_UTF8: Enables the Functions Ansi_To_Utf8$ and Unicode_To_UTF8$ which are used to convert ASCII/ANSI values/strings to UTF8 values/strings.
     INCLUDE_DISPLAYIMAGE:  Enables the Sub DisplayImage which displays an image at x/y coordinates, scales it, and rotates it as desired.
     INCLUDE_ELLIPSEFILL:  Enables the Sub EllipseFill which generates an ellipse filled in the specified color.